What Not To Do In a French Bakery (9 no-no’s)

 7. Don’t Hesitate Too Long in Line

 French bakeries often have quick-moving queues.
-If you pause too long at the counter, expect impatient sighs from before AND behind you.
+If you pause too long at the counter, expect impatient sighs from before and behind you.

 8. Be Ready With Small Change